AndyeliSays/Online-Retail-Sales/README.md

 <h1 align="center">Online Retail Sales</h1>

 ## Introduction:
-The online retail sector generates massive amounts of data daily, spanning customer transactions, product details, and sales performance.
-Analyzing this data can uncover actionable insights to enhance business strategies, optimize revenue streams, and improve customer experiences.
-This project focuses on analyzing online retail sales data to identify trends and patterns.
+This project uses online retail sales data to identify key drivers of revenue growth.
+The goal of this analysis is to transform raw sales data into meaningful insights that can drive informed decision-making for online retail businesses.
+Key areas for improvement include customer segmentation for targeted marketing strategies, seasonal sales trends, customer purchasing behaviors, and the performance of specific product categories.

 ## Business Task & Objectives:
-The goal of this analysis is to transform raw sales data into meaningful insights that can drive informed decision-making for online retail businesses.
 We will be using EXCEL to explore and answer key business questions such as:

 - What are the most popular product categories and subcategories?
 Revenue?
 - Which cities generate the highest revenue?